 Provisions represent obligations of the Company where the amount or timing of payment is uncertain and are comprised largely of costs to complete sold real estate projects and payment in lieu of taxes ("PILT") being contested by the Company.
-As mentioned above, during the period the Company identified that a \$1.1 one-time adjustment to a project's cost-to-complete estimate was required based on new information.
-In addition, the Company continued to provide for its PILT contestation adding \$1.6 to the provision during the period.
+As mentioned above, during the period the Company identified that \$1.6 in adjustments were required to increase cost-to-complete estimates for two of its projects based on new information.
+In addition, the Company continued to provide for its PILT contestation, adding \$2.4 to the provision during the period.